 Craft & Visual Art Scholarship

 Thanks to generous donors funding individual scholarships and endowing perpetual scholarships, the following scholarships are currently available.
 Donor-Funded Scholarship balances change regularly, so check back periodically for scholarship opportunities.
-Please click here to begin your application process.
-Your application typically takes two weeks to be processed and our staff will match your request to one of the scholarships described below.

 Blue Ridge Potters Guild Scholarships

 Thanks to the Guild, residents of Virginia in need of financial assistance to participate in a clay class may apply for one of these two scholarships covering tuition, housing and meals.

 Two dance class scholarships have been funded by those who cared for Danny Wilson and his family.
 Danny worked and played (and danced!) at the Folk School for decades, and these tuition, housing and meals scholarships honor his memory.

 Upon taking a weekend enameling class at the Folk School, Beth Bugdaycay, Creative Director and Co-Founder of Foundrae, and Laura Freedman, Founder of Broken English, were moved to donate 10 tuition scholarships for week-long enameling classes to promote this craft to others who may otherwise be unable to attend.

 This scholarship covers tuition, housing and meals for a student in need of financial assistance in order to attend a weaving class.